BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 It is less common for us to celebrate a man or woman who threw away a good life and simply refused to do what he knew he could not, and paid with his life.
 *A Hidden Life* dares us to imagine that the latter is at least as important as the former---and maybe more so.

-Most certainly, Malick's works questions that we ought to have made ourselves answer.
+Most certainly, Malick's works question that we ought to have made ourselves answer.
 Undoubtedly, they are important questions since they get to the heart of *disengagement* and *alienation*.
 These are inherently modern questions, unfamiliar to traditional societies and cultures.
 They are also questions one asks only in a state of anxiety.